 improvement in six seconds, if we just want to prove something.

 If you're pretty new to the guitar or returning after a lengthy

 layoff, your fingers will hurt.
 You will only be able to play for

 a very short period.
-After about six to eight weeks you will develop
+After a few weeks you will develop

 calouses on your fingertips, your fingers will become more limber

 and you will begin to feel comfortable with the odd posture of

 holding your guitar.
 After that initial, uncomfortable period,